Ghost-in-Space/jeetboy/README.md

 This project uses Compass.
 Hence, the config.rb file.

-I've used [gitignore.io](http://www.gitignore.io) to generate my own gitignore file based on OS X, Sublime Text, Sass, and Codekit.
+I've used [gitignore.io](http://www.gitignore.io) to generate my own gitignore file based on PhpStorm, OS X, Sublime Text, Sass, and Codekit.
 You may want to generate your own.

 In the `scss/base/_functions.scss` file I've basically ripped off Zurb's Foundation 5 rem-calc function and created an optional mixin in `scss/base/_typography.scss` that outputs a px fallback for older browser support.
 It looks like this in your wild: